Guide to Work, Study, Travel and Living Abroad

 Teach English in beautiful Prague.

-I registered for TEFL Worldwide Prague’s certification course, sitting behind the desk of my dull office job back in the U.S. Once bitten by the travel bug, resistance is futile, and looking back, it is surprising that I lasted as long as I did behind the desk.
-Seven months later, I was living and teaching in one of the world’s most beautiful and interesting cities—and learning even more.
+I registered for TEFL Worldwide Prague's certification course, sitting behind the desk of my dull office job back in the U.S. Once bitten by the travel bug, resistance is futile, and looking back, it is surprising that I lasted as long as I did behind the desk.
+Seven months later, I lived and taught in one of the world's most beautiful and compelling cities—and learned even more

-Very surreal…the Beach Boys “Get Around” plays on the stereo, immediately following an original version of Led Zeppelin’s “Kashmir” on a local Czech radio station.
-I am sitting alone in the spacious bedroom of an apartment located in Hloubetin, and the ceilings are surprisingly high.
+The atmosphere is surreal as the Beach Boys' "Get Around" plays on the stereo, following Led Zeppelin's "Kashmir" original version on a local Czech radio station.
+I am sitting alone in the spacious bedroom of an apartment in Hloubetin, and the ceilings are surprisingly high.
 My front window overlooks a busy street, and my back window overlooks an adjacent apartment complex.
-The subway station is less than a half a block away.
-It doesn’t quite register to me that communists once lived in this apartment.
+The subway station is less than half a block away.
+I don't quite know that communists once lived in this apartment.

-Evidently, Paris is a bit farther from Prague, at least meteorologically.
+Paris is farther from Prague, at least meteorologically.
 When my plane landed from Sweden, after descending through three layers of clouds, the pilot announced in no less than three languages that the temperature on the ground was minus 6 degrees Celsius.
-I exited the terminal sans jacket and promptly froze waiting for my ride to the TEFL Worldwide school.
-For some reason I did not get a stamp in my passport, which is disappointing, because up until now every country I have visited has left its mark in the little "Blue Book of Freedom."
+I exited the terminal sans jacket and promptly froze, waiting for my ride to the TEFL Worldwide school.
+For some reason, I did not get a stamp on my passport, which is disappointing because up until now, every country I have visited has left its mark in the little "Blue Book of Freedom."

 Via shuttle bus, I was granted a short tour through the Old City en route to the Hotel Pivovar, the headquarters and classroom site of TEFL Worldwide Prague.

 My initial reaction to the city was one of amazement.
-The cab driver tore through the cobbled streets, our sense of speed amplified by the incessant vibration of the ancient pavement.
-A few observations instantly stood out; cars were parked on the sidewalks; trolley cable cars zoomed down the center of the main streets; church spires stood like palace guards over every visible section of the city; and the enormous castle loomed over the entire city while the river peacefully meandered through its ancient center.
+The cab driver tore through the cobbled streets, our sense of speed amplified by the constant vibration of the ancient pavement.
+A few observations instantly stood out; people parked their cars on the sidewalks; trolley cable cars zoomed down the center of the main streets; church spires stood like palace guards over every visible section of the city; and the enormous castle loomed over the entire city while the river peacefully meandered through its ancient center.

-The first passenger was dropped off under the famously beautiful Charles Bridge, where an old mill, built in the 1350’s, was visible.
-As the cab departed, I noticed a sinewy, soldierly looking man in his 30’s, running through a park adjacent to the river—in shorts.
-I was reminded that I am in a former member of the Soviet block, and that these people are probably a lot tougher than I am.
+The first passenger got off under the famously beautiful Charles Bridge, where an old mill built in the 1350s was visible.
+As the cab departed, I noticed a sinewy, soldierly-looking man in his 30's, running in shorts through a park adjacent to the river.
+After all, I realized that I am a former member of the Soviet block and that these people are probably a lot tougher for the experience than I am.

 Teaching English and Making Friends

-It is the second day of the 4-week program and we are being fed to the lions—we are teaching.
+It is the second day of the 4-week program, and we are fed to the lions—we are teaching.
 A half-dozen faces of my Czech students in my class stare at me as I attempt to write my name on the whiteboard, not yet frozen by my nerves.
-The benefit to the Czech students is a price-reduction on English lessons, since they are being taught by a bunch of rookies.
-The benefit to us student/teachers is an unparalleled, heart-stopping, and authentic experience in front of a decidedly intimidating audience.
+The benefit to the Czech students is a price reduction on English lessons since many rookies teach them.
+The advantage to us students/teachers is an unparalleled, heart-stopping, and authentic experience in front of a decidedly intimidating audience.

-I begin my lesson with a “warmer,” a simple five-minute game of photos to get the students talking to one another—in English, of course.
-I show them pictures depicting beaches, mountains, sports and celebrities.
-The students laugh when they recognize something, and humble me with their blank expressions of things misunderstood.
-Apparently Lance Armstrong is not that well-known in the Czech Republic.
+I begin my lesson with a "warmer," a simple five-minute game of photos to get the students talking to one another—in English.
+I show them pictures depicting beaches, mountains, sports, and celebrities.
+The students laugh when they recognize something and humble me with their blank expressions of things misunderstood.
+Lance Armstrong is not that well-known in the Czech Republic.

-Strangely, I immediately know that I am cut out for this.
-Yet two people in my class of 24 will call it quits before the first week concludes, testament to the challenging nature of the course.
+Strangely, I immediately realized that I was meant to teach the class.
+Yet two people in my class of 24 will call it quits before the first week concludes, a testament to the challenging nature of the course.

-It is now the second week.
-My lessons suddenly have a clearer focus, and I actually feel confident at the front of the class.
+My lessons suddenly have a more precise focus in second week, and I feel confident at the front of the class.
 The Czech students look forward to our classes.
 They know me now, and I know them.

-We establish our routine of class in the morning with Terry and Pete (two outstanding teacher trainers from the U.K.), and student-teaching in the afternoons in groups of three.
+We establish our morning class routine with Terry and Pete (two outstanding teacher trainers from the U.K.) and student-teaching in the afternoons in groups of three.
 When not teaching, we observe our peers and extensively critique each other during the evening debriefing, often with our trainers present.
-This immediate feedback is essential to in order to mold us into effective teachers—for the next lesson is only a day away, and it is imperative that we improve on a daily basis.
+This immediate feedback is essential to mold us into effective teachers.
+The next lesson is only a day away, and we must improve daily.
 After all, our students are paying to be here.

 I am sitting in the lounge of the Hotel Pivovar, one-on-one with Cheryl, a middle-aged Czech woman attending the class in the evenings.
-She wants to focus on her English conversation, so after class three times a week, we sit and we talk.
+She wants to focus on her English conversation, so we sit and talk after class three times a week.
 I correct her mistakes and encourage her to tell me stories about her family and friends; we discuss things that interest her and interest me.
-This is the final stage in the class, and is a chance for the Czech students to really get their money’s worth.
+I have reached the final stage in the class, and it is a chance for the Czech students to get their money's worth.
 When one-on-one with another person who may not speak our language very well, there is nowhere for teachers to hide.
-The sessions with Cheryl provide an outstanding opportunity to hone teaching skills, using gestures, pictures, and “graded” language to communicate effectively.
+The sessions with Cheryl provide an outstanding opportunity to hone teaching skills, using gestures, pictures, and "graded" language to communicate effectively.

 Back to the Future

-Prague is the perfect city for TEFL training—historic and compact, yet incredibly different from what most Westerners are accustomed to.
+Prague is the perfect city for TEFL training—historic and compact, yet incredibly different from what most Westerners may have experienced.
 And TEFL Worldwide Prague provides excellent housing and logistical information for your stay.

-Undoubtedly a central part of your experience will be the travel, and Prague is situated in the center of Europe.
+A central part of your experience will be the travel and Prague's location in the center of Europe.
 Riding the rails to Germany and Austria highlighted the weekends, and friends made in the classroom will last a lifetime.

-I chose TEFL Worldwide Prague because of their reputation and the student-teaching relationships fostered.
-Being put on the spot on the second day of class tested our mettle and really made us think twice about our commitment.
-Undoubtedly many travelers choose TEFL simply as an excuse to visit a foreign land—TEFL Worldwide managed to successfully weed out the uninspired by the second day.
+I chose TEFL Worldwide Prague because of its reputation and the student-teaching relationships fostered.
+Being put on the spot on the second day of class tested our mettle and made us think twice about our commitment.
+Undoubtedly many travelers choose TEFL simply as an excuse to visit a foreign land—TEFL Worldwide successfully weeds out the uninspired by the second day.

-Teaching English was unexpectedly enlightening, and is proving to be yet another way to experience the many cultures of the world.
+Teaching English was unexpectedly enlightening and is yet another way to experience the world's many cultures.
 Check out TEFL Worldwide Prague for class dates and other information.

-There are other schools where you can learn TEFL in Prague, including a branch of TEFL International in Prague.
+There are other schools where you can learn TEFL in Prague, including other branches of TEFL programs, including TEFL International in Prague.

 Related Topics